pnp/teams-dev-samples/samples/app-ReporterPlus/README.md

 ![image](https://user-images.githubusercontent.com/80528379/123219798-ed15d980-d4ea-11eb-8af2-718ec1222e19.png)

 8. Provide the Friendly Name and other required details as requested on the page and Save it.
-	- Provide the Mail-Id on behalf of which you want to Send the Outlook Actionable Message in `Sender email address from which actionable emails will originate`
+	- Provide the Mail-Id on behalf of which you want to Send the Outlook Actionable Message in `Sender email address from which actionable emails will originate` and select the scope as `Global`.
+	- For more details to request for the Originator Id approval, please follow the [documentation](https://docs.microsoft.com/en-us/outlook/actionable-messages/email-dev-dashboard).

 ![image](https://user-images.githubusercontent.com/80528379/123217381-239e2500-d4e8-11eb-8f52-da9c507fa9a0.png)